Azure/iot-central/README.md

 ## transformation
 - [Azure/iotc-device-bridge](https://github.com/Azure/iotc-device-bridge) - runnable as an Azure Function or Container, it transforms and sends unidirectional data using HTTP in cloud-to-cloud integrations with IoT Central
 - [iotc-device-bridge](https://github.com/iot-for-all/iotc-device-bridge) - transforms and does bi-directional communication using AMQP in cloud-to-cloud integrations with IoT Central
-- [iot-central-transform-with-device-bridge](https://github.com/iot-for-all/iot-central-transform-with-device-bridge) - ***PRIVATE*** a more complete sample of using iotc-device-bridge to transform and send data to IoT Central
-- [iot-central-transform-with-iot-edge](https://github.com/iot-for-all/iot-central-transform-with-iot-edge) - ***PRIVATE*** uses Azure IoT Edge to transform and send data to IoT Central
+- [iot-central-transform-with-iot-edge](https://github.com/iot-for-all/iot-central-transform-with-iot-edge) - ses Azure IoT Edge to transform and send data to IoT Central
 - [iotc-weather](https://github.com/iot-for-all/iotc-weather) - sends collected weather data from a MySQL database to an IoT Central application

 ## compute